BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 4. If an External target has no helper yet, run its explicit External setup procedure before attempting an update.

-The 5.1 Beta updater does not require a general Proxmox host reboot.
+The 5.1 updater does not require a general Proxmox host reboot.
 A particular update may still report that a reboot is required.
 External targets are not rebooted automatically.